alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/10-configuring-kubectl.md

 ```

-Then, you can send this smc-kubeconfig file to any remote user you want to reach your cluster.
-Note that that at least must be able to reach port tcp/6443 from your baremetal server.
-Finally verify from your laptop that you can manage the cluster:
+Then, once applied, you can send the kubeconfig file (${REMOTESERVER}.kubeconfig) to any remote user you want to reach your cluster.

+> NOTE that remote device at least must be able to reach port tcp/6443 of the baremetal server.

+Finally verify from your laptop that you can manage the cluster (see that I am running this command from my laptop @ Katatonic)

 ```
 alosadag@Katatonic $ kubectl get nodes --kubeconfig smc-master.kubeconfig